nikist97/Python-DataStructures/README.md

 priority_queue.replace_priority(element, priority) # replaces the given element's priority with the new priority argument
 # returns a boolean representing whether the element's priority has been replaced
-# raises TypeError if type(priority) is not int
+# raises PriorityQueueTypeError if type(priority) is not int
-# raises TypeError if priority_queue.type() is not None and is different than the type of the given element
+# raises PriorityQueueTypeError if priority_queue.type() is not None and is different than the type of the given element
-# raises KeyError if the element is not contained in the queue
+# raises PriorityQueueElementError if the element is not contained in the queue
 # if there is another element already assigned to the new priority, the old element will be replaced with the element
 # given as argument, thus the old element will be ignored and removed